matloff/omsi/README.md

   * Tablet-friendly version of OMSI.

-  * Code to check a student's e-mail address against a class list upon connection, with passwords being required.
+  * Authentication code to check a student's e-mail address against a class list upon connection, with passwords being required.

   * Code to confirm the integrity of the OMSI client code (i.e. verify that the source code hasn't been changed), and to